softwaremill/sttp/README.md

 The Scala HTTP client that you always wanted!

-sttp is an open-source library which provides a clean, programmer-friendly API to define HTTP requests and execute them using one of the wrapped backends, such as akka-http, async-http-client, http4s or OkHttp.
+sttp client is an open-source library which provides a clean, programmer-friendly API to define HTTP requests and execute them using one of the wrapped backends, such as akka-http, async-http-client, http4s or OkHttp.

 ```scala
 import sttp.client._